 If you applying for continued support of an existing project, let us know as soon as possible.
 We cannot guarantee that funding will be available for applications submitted after the priority deadline.

-The Spring 2019 deadline is February 28, 2019.
 The Summer 2019 priority deadline is May 24, 2019 at midnight.
 Applications will continue to be accepted on a rolling basis until June 21, 2019, or until all funding has been allocated.